Secret Garden (South Korean TV series): Ratings

-In the tables below, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.

-It aired on GMA Network from May 2, 2011 to July 29, 2011, on weeknights at 10:00 PM PST.
-Each episode runs 45 minutes including commercial breaks.
-The entire series was dubbed in Filipino.

 Awards and nominations

 Remake

-Big Bang made a parody based on this drama with the title Secret Big Bang, starring by G-Dragon as Ji Ra-im and T.O.P as Kim Joo-tap.
+Big Bang made a parody based on this drama with the title Secret Big Bang, starring G-Dragon as Ji Ra-im and T.O.P as Kim Joo-tap.

-In China, a film remake with the same title is released in 2012 starring Wallace Chung, Tan Weiwei and Korean singer Kangta.
+In China, a film remake with the same title was released in 2012 starring Wallace Chung, Tan Weiwei and Korean singer Kangta.

-In Thailand, a remake with the title Secret Garden Thailand is released in 2016 starring Ananda Everingham and Pimchanok Luevisadpaibul.
+In Thailand, a remake with the title Secret Garden Thailand was released in 2016 starring Ananda Everingham and Pimchanok Luevisadpaibul.